dch/glazier/README.md

         --with-js-lib=/relax/seamonkey-2.0.6/comm-1.9.1/mozilla/js/src/dist/lib \
         --with-js-include=/relax/seamonkey-2.0.6/comm-1.9.1/mozilla/js/src/dist/include/js

-CURL
-[curl] -> win32-openssl [curl_bits]

 # Automated Test Bed for Builds
 The objective is to take the current manual steps, and have them automated for a successful build off a variety of representative Microsoft current OS using Amazon EC2 infrastructure.
+Unfortunately this is either failing due to issues with cygwin/mingw+msys running on Amazon's old version Xen hypervisor on newer AMIs, or too slow on the base i386/c.medium build which does work but takes days.

 ## Tested AMIs